Jeff Conine

-Jeffrey Guy Conine (/ˈkoʊnaɪn/; born June 27, 1966) is an American former professional baseball left fielder / first baseman and current assistant baseball coach at Florida International University, who played in Major League Baseball (MLB) for 17 seasons, with six teams.
-An inaugural member of the Florida Marlins who was with the franchise for both of its World Series titles, he was nicknamed Mr. Marlin for his significant history with the club.
+Jeffrey Guy Conine (/ˈkoʊnaɪn/; born June 27, 1966) is an American former professional baseball left fielder / first baseman and current front office assistant for the Miami Marlins, who played in Major League Baseball (MLB) for 17 seasons, with six teams.
+An inaugural member of the Florida Marlins who was with the franchise for both of its World Series titles, he was nicknamed "Mr. Marlin" for his significant history with the club.

 Conine was born in Tacoma, Washington, played baseball at UCLA, and was drafted in the 58th round of the 1987 Major League Baseball draft by the Kansas City Royals.
 After two cup of coffee stints with the Royals, Conine was selected by the Marlins in the 1992 Major League Baseball expansion draft.
 Becoming the team's first star, he played five seasons with the Marlins, earning the most valuable player award at the 1995 Major League Baseball All-Star Game and was part of the World Series-winning team in 1997.

 A victim of a fire sale after the 1997 season, Conine was traded back to the Royals and then to the Baltimore Orioles.
 Traded back to the Marlins in 2003, he helped the team win a second World Series title.
 He remained with the team until 2005, returning to the Orioles as a free agent.
 He became a journeyman outfielder near the end of his career, signing a one-day contract to retire as a member of the Marlins in 2008.
+He was the first Marlin inducted into the Marlins Legends Hall of Fame in 2025.

 Early career

 Conine played college baseball at UCLA, where he was originally a relief pitcher.
 In the summer of 1986, he won a Cape Cod Baseball League title with the Orleans Cardinals.
 He was drafted by the Kansas City Royals in the 58th round of the 1987 Major League Baseball draft as a first baseman.
 Prior to the draft, Conine was considered a mediocre pitching prospect with a high earned run average and a "decent" slider.
-He only had one at-bat as a member of the Bruins, a hit by a pitch.
+He only had one plate appearance as a member of the Bruins, and was hit by a pitch.
 A recommendation by Royals scout and former UCLA pitching coach Guy Hansen led Conine to be drafted, when Hansen told Royals general manager John Schuerholz that the best hitter on UCLA's team "was a pitcher".
 After three minor league seasons, in which Conine batted .290 with 39 home runs and 214 runs batted in, he joined the Royals as a September call-up in 1990.
 He returned to the minors for two more seasons, and learned to play the outfield with the Omaha Royals before returning to the majors late in the 1992 season.